niklasvincent/confidential/README.md

 ## Acknowledgments

 * [Sjeanpierre/param_api](https://github.com/Sjeanpierre/param_api) provided a great starting point for using the Amazon SSM API in Go
+* [gurusi/systemd-make-environment](https://github.com/gurusi/systemd-make-environment) for mentioning some common gotchas with `EnvironmentFile` and `ExecStartPre` with `systemd`
+* [Storing Secrets with AWS ParameterStore](https://typicalrunt.me/2017/04/07/storing-secrets-with-aws-parameterstore/) provided a great starting point for the CloudFormation templates
 * [segmentio/chamber](https://github.com/segmentio/chamber) for a nice way of implementing the `exec` command